heiwais25/univ_rank_crawling/README.md

 	- bs4

 ### Output format
-In the json file, the main categories are **univ_info** and **ranks**.
+In the json file, the main categories are **univ_info** and **rank**.

 - `univ_info` : It includes name and country of each university.
-- `ranks` : It consists of rank information obtained under each country and subject condition.
+- `rank` : It consists of rank information obtained under each country and subject condition.
 In the each rank, the indices of university corresponding to the **univ_info** list are stored.
 By using this index, we can get university information easily.

 <p align="center">